spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 guarantee accurate segmentation.

 .. note::
-    While there is no "ground truth" for cell segmentation the closest approximation is manual segmentation by an expert in the tissue of interest.
+    While there is no "ground truth" for cell segmentation, the closest approximation is manual segmentation by an expert in the tissue of interest.

 Thresholding and Watershed